Laugavegur trail is Iceland’s most famous one, very few trails offer more diversity and beauty.

 We put Emstrur behind us and continue along the canyons on our way to Thorsmork.
 The trail takes us within a few kilometers from the great Myrdalsjokull glacier.
 As we descend towards Almenningar a few trees can be seen, a sign we are getting closer to the coast.
 We walk under the characteristic mountain Einhyrningur and into the dense birch forest in Thorsmork.
 Thorsmork is a green valley nesting under the glaciers Eyjafjallajokull and Myrdalsjokull, a magnificent place to spend the night.

 Today we leave Thorsmork early in the morning and head for the mountain pass between the two glaciers, Eyjafjallajokull and Myrdalsjokull.
-We will walk up to the two new volcanos formed in 2010, Magni and Modi, the sons of Thor.
-On the way we pass by a "waterfall" of lava formed in the eruption.
-Here you have a chance to see how Iceland is still being constructed.
+We will walk up to the two new craters formed in 2010, Magni and Modi, named after the sons of Thor.
+On the way, we pass by a formation of lava in a waterfall shape made in the eruption.
+Here you have a chance to see how Iceland is still being built, formed and shaped by its nature.
+We will be greeted with a fantastic view over the valley.
+We spend the night in Thorsmork and have a GOOD BYE party while enjoying a traditional Icelandic grilled lamb for dinner.

-We return to Reykjavik in the early evening where the tour ends at the main tourist info, Adalstraeti 2, in the heart of Reykjavik.
-From there taxis and local buses are available.
+We return to Reykjavik in the early evening where the tour ends at the tourist information center around 18:30, in the heart of Reykjavik.
+From there taxis and local buses are available, but drop off at your accommodation can also be purchased with your tour

 Iris at Iceland Travel is phenomenal!
 She made booking my trip so easy.
 She quickly responded to my emails.
 I did the Grand Laugavegur Trek and it was amazing.
 Our guides were professional and experienced.
 They shared an immense amount of knowledge about Iceland and Laugavegur.
 This was my second trip to Iceland and I will definitely be back!